BIBL 502

 Course Description

-The course New Testament Foundations explores the literature of the New Testament (NT) with the purpose of providing a basis for engaged reading, further study, and application to life and church.
-The primary focus will be on reading the New Testament wisely, offering a multifaceted paradigm for reading/hearing this literature that includes a sensitivity to reading it as art, as reflecting a worldview, contextually (literary, cultural, historical, and intertextual contexts), theologically, integratively, and missionally.
+The course New Testament Foundations explores the literature of the New Testament with the primary purpose of growing Christ-following disciples in engaged reading, study, and application of the scriptures to life and ministry in the church.
+The primary focus will be on the message and content of each book within its particular historical-cultural setting, with attention given to its contribution to the theology of the New Testament as a whole.
+We will seek to model reading the New Testament wisely, offering a multifaceted paradigm for reading/hearing this literature that includes a sensitivity to reading it as art, as reflecting a worldview that is theologically robust, reading contextually (literary, cultural, historical, global, and intertextual contexts), theologically, integratively, and missionally, believing this text was crafted for transformational ends.

 Days & Times Mon, Tue, Wed, Thur, Fri